three MAN graduates give their advice to the new generation | read | i-D

-This season marks Fashion East and TOPMAN's joint talent platform's 25th show, and everyone's favourite talent triptych is as exciting as it has ever been.
+This season marks Fashion East and TOPMAN's joint talent platform's 25th show, and everyone's favorite talent triptych is as exciting as it has ever been.

 Before we step inside the surreal seaside world of James Theseus Buck and Luke Brooks' Rottingdean Bazaar; party in Eden Loweth and Tom Barratt's boundary and binary blurring ART SCHOOL; and get that bit closer to the everyday subversion of Per Götesson, three MAN alumnus share a few pearls of wisdom and pose pertinent questions to the current generation.